teobresums/teobresums/validation/README.md

 During the validation process we found minor bugs in the C++ implementation

    1. Mistake in the computation of the second derivative of the metric A function.
       The mistake affects only the initial data for tidal and nonspinning runs.
       For comparative tests we imposed manually the values of A'' in the C++ code.

    2. Memory bug in the routine computing the finite difference.
       The bug does not affect any physical result.

    3. Multipolar spinning waveform in (2,1),(3,1) and (3,3) modes.
-     Abuse of `const double` code, resulting in wrong values of `p2` and `p3` in Newtonian waveform for spin case The bug does not affect results using just the (2,2) mode
+      Abuse of `const double` code, resulting in wrong values of `p2` and `p3` in Newtonian waveform for spin case.

-   4. Bug in the interpolation.
+      The bug does not affect results using just the (2,2) mode

+   4. Waveform was not computed in first step, resulting in small time shift after the interpolation (if performed).

+   5. Waveform for spin and tides employs nonspinning Hamiltonian.
+This result in differences of order ~ 1e-5 in dynamical variables that remain of that order due to cancellations, but it larger in variable ddotr.

 All the above bugs except 1. have been fixed in several commits up to